RichDonnellan/yahtzee/README.md

 ##How to Play
-Players will take turns interacting with the dice and score card areas.
+Player(s) will take turns interacting with the dice and score card areas.
 To roll the dice, click the *Roll Dice* button.
-After the roll, decide which dice to use to score by clicking them.
+After each roll, decide which dice to use to score by clicking on them.
 When ready, select the appropriate category in the score card to populate your score.

+Ready to play?
+Visit URL to get started!
+Have fun!

 ##Scoring